nhsconnect/CareConnectAPI/pages/design/design_patient_search.md

 Patient Demographics Supplier, with some basic patient demographics data as search criteria.
 In the returned patient list, she picks an appropriate record for the patient, including the hospital’s
 Patient ID, to enter into the ED MIS.
 (Note the ED MIS uses a different Patient ID domain than that of the central patient registry.)" %}

+Most NHS trusts will typically have one central system  called the Patient Administration System (PAS) thats holds a master Patient registry of all patients who have had care with the trust.
+In order to reduce patient administration and improve data quality, all  other MIS within the trusts will be kept in sync with the central registry (PAS) via HL7v2 messages.
+Alongside these messages will be patient encounter messages as shown in the diagram below:

+{% include image.html
+max-width="200px" file="IHE/Iti_pam_ip.jpg" alt="Patient Identity Feeds"
+caption="Patient Identity Feeds" %}